-I am a tenure-track faculty at CISPA Helmholtz Center for Information Security.
-Before that I was a visiting assistant professor at Stanford University and research group leader at CISPA as part of the CISPA-Stanford Center for Cybersecurity.
-I got my PhD at Eurecom in Sophia-Antipolis (France) under the supervision of Davide Balzarotti.
-Until August 2013, I was a researcher associate in the Security and Trust group at the SAP research labs.
+Dr. Giancarlo Pellegrino is a tenure-track Faculty at CISPA Helmholtz Center for Information Security.
+Before that he was a visiting assistant professor at Stanford University and research group leader at CISPA as part of the CISPA-Stanford Center for Cybersecurity.
+He got his PhD at Eurecom in Sophia-Antipolis (France) under the supervision of Davide Balzarotti.
+Until August 2013, Giancarlo was a researcher associate in the Security and Trust group at the SAP research labs.

 43rd IEEE Symposium on Security and Privacy (S&P '22)